ynvshashank/Heart_disease_prediction/README.md

 # Heart_disease_prediction
-This code aims to explore and compare the performance of three distinct machine learning models for predicting heart disease based on a given dataset.
+This code aims to explore and compare the performance of two distinct machine learning models for predicting heart disease based on a given dataset.
 The dataset contains various attributes related to heart health, such as age, gender, blood pressure, and cholesterol levels.

 Firstly, the dataset is loaded and basic exploratory analysis is conducted to understand its structure and characteristics.
 Then, the data is preprocessed, including splitting it into predictor variables (features) and the target variable (the presence or absence of heart disease).

-Subsequently, three different machine learning algorithms are trained and evaluated:
+Subsequently, two different machine learning algorithms are trained and evaluated:

 Logistic Regression:

 Logistic regression is a linear classification model that predicts the probability of an instance belonging to a particular class.
 In this context, logistic regression is trained on the heart disease dataset to learn the relationship between the input features and the presence or absence of heart disease.

-K-Nearest Neighbors (KNN):
-KNN is a simple and intuitive classification algorithm that classifies an instance based on the majority class of its k nearest neighbors in the feature space.
-Here, a KNN classifier with k=7 is trained on the dataset to predict heart disease status based on the similarity of instances in the feature space.

 Random Forest Classifier:
 Random Forest is an ensemble learning method that builds multiple decision trees during training and combines their predictions through voting or averaging to improve accuracy and reduce overfitting.